 Deepraj Rana

 Deepraj Rana is an Indian actor, best known for Tamil cinema.
-Deepraj Rana began their career in 2004.
+Deepraj Rana began their career in 2004 and has been a prominent figure in the industry for over 22 years.
 With 30 credits to their name, Deepraj Rana remains one of the most prolific and celebrated talents in the industry.
 Spanning 20+ years, Deepraj Rana's career remains one of the longest and most celebrated in Tamil cinema.

 Biography